Back

 Dynery is Trofimo's customer-facing digital dining app for foodies to explore, dine-in, socialize, and coordinate group dining events.

-I joined the team after the MVP released for several months and user feedback were were collected by the team.
+I joined the team after the MVP beta released for 3 months and user feedbacks were collected.

 By turning data & feedback to insight & actionable items, I define the problem and the team agreed on a flawed onboarding flow would be catastrophic for product's user traction.